Former world super lightweight champion Regis Prograis will face Ivan Redkach on April 17 alongside ex-heavyweight Antonio Tarver.

 “I have always wanted to test myself in the boxing ring, so when this opportunity arose, I jumped on it.

-“I will prove that MMA training, in fact, makes us the best boxers, and I stand for all MMA fans and fighters.
+“I will prove that MMA training makes us the best boxers, and I stand for all MMA fans and fighters.